uberto/kondor-json/README.md

 2. Here we define the converter, inheriting from a `JAny<T>` where `T` is our type.
 If we want to serialize a collection we can start from `JList` or `JSet` and so on, we can also create new abstract converters.
 3. Inside the converter we need to define the fields as they will be saved in Json.
-For each field we need to specify the getter for the serialization and the specific converter needed for its type.
+For each field we need to specify the getter for the serialization, inside a function that represent the kind of Json node (boolean, number, string,array, object) and the specific converter needed for its type.
 If the converter or the getter is not correct it won't compile.
 4. The name of the field is taken from the variable name, `long_description` in this case
 5. Using ticks we can also use names illegal for variables in Kotlin
-6. For nullable/optional fields we use `JFieldMaybe`, otherwise it won't compile.
+6. Nullable/optional fields are handled automatically.
 7. We then need to define the method to create our objects from Json fields.
 If we are only interested in serialization we can leave the method empty.
 8. Here we use the class constructor, but we could have used any function that return a `Product`
 9. To get the value from the fields we use the `unaryplus` operator.
-Since we match the name of parameter with the fields it will be easy to spot any mistake.
+It is easy to spot any mistake since we match the name of parameter with the fields.

 ## No Exceptions